Coeze/MX4553_Modelling_Theory_Project/readme.md

 ### Running the Model

-1. **Parameter Optimization**:
+1. **Parameter Optimisation**:
    ```
    jupyter notebook calibration.ipynb
    ```
-   This will find optimal parameters using genetic algorithms and save them to `optimal_parameters.json`.
+   This will find optimal parameters using genetic algorithms.

 2. **Simulation and Intervention Analysis**:
    ```
    jupyter notebook main.ipynb
    ```
-   This will load the optimized parameters and run simulations to evaluate different intervention strategies.
+   This will load the optimised parameters and run simulations to evaluate different intervention strategies.

 ## Evaluation Metrics